IronBox/abexpress-debugtool/README.md

 - .NET Framework 4.6.1+ (this should be already installed on almost all Windows machines)
 - Administrator access is not required; however, many fixes require administrator-level access

+## Video Tutorial
+A video tutorial on how to use the AB Express configuration checker tool can be found by [clicking here](https://1drv.ms/v/s!AvumAN_zgZ2wgYEu2F9OccQJSxWKeQ?e=oDbQKh).

 ## Automated Checks
 The configuration checker tool checks for the following common issues.
 Please note that the fix for all of the following will require administrative privileges on the system.